Robert Mueller's brief remarks get wall-to-wall coverage

 Still, CNN's Wolf Blitzer declared, "We are seeing a historic day unfolding."

+Judy Muller, professor emeritus at USC's Annenberg School for Communication and Journalism, said reporters were better prepared to discuss the legal ramifications of Mueller's comments than they were ahead of the report.

+Before the report was released "it was all speculation," she said.
+"Now you have the guy with the report, quoting from his own report we all should have read.
+I think that's very different than speculation that preceded the release initially."

-The network spent the next several hours with paid commentators, picking apart Mueller's words and trying to analyze what they might mean for impeachment, the 2020 presidential elections and the attorney general, Bob Barr.
+CNN spent the next several hours with paid commentators, picking apart Mueller's words and trying to analyze what they might mean for impeachment, the 2020 presidential elections and the attorney general, William Barr.

 Blitzer called it a "remarkable statement after two years of public silence" from the special counsel that "injected new drama into the debate over impeachment."